 Liposuction may be performed on many areas of the body, including the abdomen, hips, flanks, back, thighs, legs, knees, arms, chest, face and neck.

 What is recovery like after liposuction?

 Most patients have a recovery period of 1 to 2 weeks, although it will depend on whether other procedures were performed at the same time and which areas were treated.
 Patients will wear a compression garment to reduce swelling and maintain the new body contours while the tissue heals.
-Dr. Gill prefers these garments to be worn continuously for the first 2 weeks after surgery.
+Dr. Ross prefers these garments to be worn continuously for the first 2 weeks after surgery.
 Swelling peaks within 2 to 3 days after the procedure and then begins to dissipate.
 Mild swelling may persist for several weeks after surgery, due to the tumescent fluid used during surgery as well as the bodies response to surgery.